Stonewall F.C.: Club mission and history

 The club was founded in 1991 by a group of gay footballers including amateur player Aslie Pitter MBE, after Mikko Kuronen put an advert in a gay publication asking for like-minded people to contact him if they were interested in a kickabout on a Sunday.
 After getting a lot more enquiries than he thought, Stonewall FC was born.

 The club's stated mission is "to be a driving force in helping tackle discrimination in the game" be it "homophobia, transphobia or biphobia".
 The club aims to "be a safe space for anyone who wishes to get involved with football".

 In the 2001–02 season, the club won the Middlesex County Football League Senior Division at their first attempt, and were promoted to the Premier Division.
 The club stayed in the Premier Division until the 2005–06 season when they finished bottom for the second season in a row and were relegated to Division One.
 After finishing as Runners-up of Division One (Central and East) at the end of the 2008–09 campaign the club were promoted back to the Premier Division.
 However the club could only stay in the top division of the league for two seasons before being relegated back to Division one (Central and East).

 In more recent times the club was promoted back to the Middlesex County Premier Division for the 2017–18 season, but were relegated.
-After a season of change in the 2018–19 season the club finished 2nd in MCCL D1 and were been promoted back to the Premier Division, where they have remained since.
-The club, in a relatively larger league, equalled its highest (2002-03) league finish of 6th, in the 2021-22 season.
+After a season of change in the 2018–19 season the club finished 2nd in MCCL D1 and were promoted back to the Premier Division, where they have remained since.
+The club, in a relatively larger league, equalled its highest (2002–03) league finish of 6th, in the 2021–22 season.

 The Women/Non-Binary team trained together for the first time on 8 May 2021 and their Development Team won their Super 5s league for the first time in December 2021.

 Notable games

 Stonewall's 1sts beat Wilberforce Wanderers 3–1 in a landmark Middlesex County Division 1 game played at Wembley on 30 November 2018, to mark Stonewall and the FA partnering in support of greater diversity in football.

 The club also played in the Football for Everyone Cup at The Emirates in 2014, and against Manchester United's LGBTQ+ fan group, the Rainbow Devils, at Old Trafford in 2019.

-The Unity Team won the club its first ever LGBTQ+ league on 22nd May 2022, beating holders Millwall Romans FC in a must-win final game in LUL (London Unity League) Season 16.
+The Unity Team won the club its first ever LGBTQ+ league on 22 May 2022, beating holders Millwall Romans FC in a must-win final game in LUL (London Unity League) Season 16.

+In November 2023, Stonewall won the Gay Games for a record 5th time, defeating Seattle 3–2 in the final.